Subspace accelerated measure transport methods for fast and scalable sequential experimental design, with application to photoacoustic imaging: Numerical results

-We begin by assessing the quality of the upper bound.
-At each experimental stage $k$, we evaluate the upper bound~\eqref{eq:iEIG_uB} and a nested Monte Carlo estimator of the iEIG at each candidate location, which serves as the reference. .
-The reference nested Monte Carlo approximation (using $N=\num{10000}$ samples) to the incremental EIG and the upper bound at the first four experimental stages is visualized in the top two rows of~\cref{fig:Darcy_iEIG_comp}.
-From the figure, we observe that using 100 samples appears sufficient to capture the variation in the expected information gain.
-For this example, the upper bound appears quite sharp and the contours of the iEIG align closely.
-Most importantly, the optimal designs, beyond the first stage, agree between the two methods.
-In the first stage, while the nested Monte Carlo estimator of the EIG identifies a maximum at a different location than the upper bound, the region around this maximum appears relatively flat, suggesting that many designs may perform equally well.
+We begin by assessing the quality of the upper bounds.
+Because the iEIG measures the information content of a design relative to a given prior, we fix the sequence of priors and transport maps $\{\cT^{k}\}_{k=1}^K$ to enable a meaningful comparison.
+At each experimental stage $k$, with $\cT^{k{-}1}$ fixed, we evaluate both upper bounds~\eqref{eq:iEIG_uB} and~\eqref{eq:iEIG_entropy}, a reference nested Monte Carlo estimator of the iEIG (using $N=10^4$ samples) at each candidate location, as well as the iEIG approximated by the multi-linearization method.
+The results of the first four experimental stages are visualized in~\cref{fig:Darcy_iEIG_comp}.
+They indicate that using 100 samples appears sufficient to capture the variation in the expected information gain for both of our bounds.
+While both bounds are sharp in this example, the covariance bound is consistently tighter.
+For the first three stages, both bounds and the multi-linearization give visually similar iEIG contours compared to those of nested Monte Carlo, albeit the magnitude of the estimated iEIG obtained by multi-linearization significantly differs from the others past the first stage.
+Starting at the fourth design, iEIG estimated by the multi-linearization begins to diverge from the others.
+A potential reason is that the posterior starts deviating from a Gaussian distribution as more data are observed.

-In~\cref{fig:Darcy_iEIG_compNMC}, we further evaluate the effectiveness of using the upper bound to select sequential optimal designs.
-Specifically, at each stage $k$, we fix the stage-$k$ prior to be the posterior derived from the previously chosen optimal designs and corresponding data.
-We then evaluate the iEIG using nested Monte Carlo with \num{10000} samples for the design that maximizes the upper bound on the iEIG, as well as for 50 randomly selected designs.
-The designs that maximize the upper bound outperform the randomly selected designs almost all the time.
+In~\cref{fig:Darcy_iEIG_compNMC}, we fully evaluate the effectiveness of using the upper bounds to select sequential optimal designs.
+Using each bound, we run~\cref{Alg:sOED_wRestart} through the sOED cycle.
+At each stage $k$ and for each bound, we use nested Monte Carlo with \num{10000} samples to estimate the actual iEIG for the design obtained by the upper bound, as well as for 50 randomly selected designs.
+The designs obtained from those two upper bounds achieved comparable performance, and both outperform the randomly selected designs almost all the time.
 As more sensors are selected, the performance gap naturally decreases and is expected to shrink further with additional experiments as information accumulates.